-The audited financial statements are reviewed annually by the Board of Directors.
+The audited financial statements are reviewed every year by the Board of Directors.
 The Association will reinvest annually a portion of its net revenue into the Education Fund. \$20,000 from funds is allocated to lay the foundation for professional development educational classes.

-The cost of each class is to be projected considering the venue, educator's fees, travel and accommodation expenses, including the number of participants in the course or program.
+The cost of each class is to be projected considering the venue, educator's fees, travel and accommodation expenses, and the projected number of participants in the course or program.

-The Board of Directors will review the financial status of the Association's Education Fund annually and make a decision regarding additional funds to be added to the fund.
+The Board of Directors will review the financial status of the Association's Education Fund each year to make a decision regarding additional funds to be added to the fund.

-The Education Fund is not available for basic training (i.e.: initial training courses required for licensing).
+Note: the Education Fund is not available for basic training (i.e.: initial training courses required for licensing).